If you’ve been laid off from your job, the chances are high that you will qualify to file for unemployment benefits.

 Who Is Eligible to Receive Unemployment Compensation?

-Depending on your state there will be eligibility requirements for unemployment insurance coverage, including having worked for a certain period of time, and that your job was lost through circumstances beyond your control.
-Wrongful termination can result in eligibility for unemployment benefits, as well as possibly some company benefits.
+Your state establishes eligibility requirements for unemployment insurance coverage, with primary requirements including having worked for a certain period of time and your job having been lost through circumstances beyond your control, typically a layoff or a furlough.

 Before you file, check with your state unemployment office to determine the best way to open a claim.
-Requirements may vary from state to state, but here’s a sampling of the information you will need to have available when filing for unemployment:
+Requirements may vary from state to state, but here’s a sampling of the information you will need when filing for unemployment:

 - Your Social Security number.

-- Your driver's license or motor vehicle ID card number (if you have one).
+- Your driver's license or state ID card number (if you have one).

 - Your complete mailing address, including street, city, state, and zip code.